TakafumiSakagami/cpiaengine/README.md

 When a line is complete, the sprites used to build it will be swapped for compressed ones containing multiple characters, to make it harder to hit the sprite limit.

-Rendering will continue automatically until fed an exclamation mark, a question mark, a quotation mark, or a period.
-These are sentence ending symbols.
+Rendering will continue automatically until fed a sentence ending symbol.

-Upon reaching a sentence ending symbol, the game will pause to wait for player input, and display a `click to continue` animation to the right of the sentence ending symbol.
+Upon reaching a sentence ending symbol, the game will pause to wait for player input, and display a `click to continue` animation where the sentence ending symbol is.

 While this pause for player input is occuring, the player can press B to hide the UI, or Select to hide the background image.
 Start brings up a pause menu.